 microPublication is a new entrant to the emerging genre of rapidly-published research communications.
 Such journals aim to transform science publication by publishing single, validated results that include novel findings, negative and/or reproduced results, and results that are perceived to lack high impact.
 Each article of a microPublication journal is peer-reviewed, assigned a DOI, and published online as HTML and PDF.
-However, we differ from other journals in this space such as Science Matters and BMC Research Notes, in the Biological Sciences for example, in one fundamental way: research results contained in the article are curated and, upon publication, deposited to and integrated in community-directed authoritative databases, e.g., WormBase.
+However, we differ from other journals in this space in one in one fundamental way: research results contained in the article are curated and, upon publication, deposited to and integrated in community-directed authoritative databases, e.g., WormBase, FlyBase, PomBase, ZFIN.
 As such, microPublication journals short circuit the publication-to-database process, placing new findings directly into information discovery spaces.
-Seamlessly and behind the scenes, microPublication turns the scientific publishing process into a curatorial one, too.
+Seamlessly and behind the scenes, microPublication turns the scientific publishing process into a curatorial one.

 microPublication journals only accept high-quality data and work.
-Submitted results must be original work that has not been published elsewhere.
-Experiments and or analyses must be well-described and appropriately interpreted.
-Each submission must include a complete description of the result with accompanying reagents, resources, tools, and methodologies that were used in the experiment and an analysis.
-The result is validated through employing appropriate controls and replicates, which are part of this description.
+Reported results are original work that has not been published elsewhere.
+Each submission includes a complete description of the result with accompanying reagents, resources, tools, and methodologies that were used in the experiment and any analysis.
+Appropriate controls and replicates are expected for all results.
+We publish only those articles that have been through our peer-review system.
 See author guidelines for specific information about acceptable data.
-We take any result including and especially those that typically do not make it into publication, these include stand-alone results, negative results, reproduced results, and results that are perceived to lack high-impact.
-We will publish only those articles that have been through our peer-review system.
 See our guidelines on peer-review for more information.

 microPublication does not accept submissions of work that have been published in peer-reviewed journals or repositories.
 We do not consider publication as an academic thesis, electronic preprint, or abstract as a prior publication.